Studio Operations

 Booth Rent vs Commission Calculator

-Compare booth rent and commission models side-by-side for your specific studio setup.
-Enter your weekly revenue, rent cost, commission percentage, and consumables to find which model maximises your take-home pay.
+Compare booth rent and commission models side-by-side.
+Enter your weekly revenue, rent, commission %, and consumables to maximise take-home pay.

 Professional Context